-Bursting with a tangy lemon flavour and filled with fresh blueberries - these blueberry cake donuts are the ultimate breakfast treat.
+Bursting with a tangy lemon flavour and filled with plump blueberries - these blueberry cake donuts are the ultimate breakfast treat.
 Perfect for the donut lover!
 Whip them up and watch them disappear!

 Why this recipe works

-- Cake Flour - Using cake flour for these baked blueberry donuts keeps them light and airy.
-If you don't have any on hand, use plain or all-purpose flour.
+- Cake Flour: Using cake flour for these donuts keeps them light and airy.
+If you don't have cake flour, use plain or all-purpose flour.
 Make sure you sift it through - this is an essential step.

-- Sugar - I prefer to use caster or superfine sugar in all my baking.
-However, you can opt for regular, granulated sugar or light brown sugar.
+- Sugar: I prefer to use caster or superfine sugar in baking.
+However, you can opt for regular, granulated or light brown sugar.

-- Butter - I've used unsalted butter for this recipe, as I do in most baking recipes.
+- Butter: As in most baking recipes, I've used unsalted melted butter for this recipe.
 However, regular salted butter will work if you're in a pinch.

-- Buttermilk - This is the secret ingredient!
+- Buttermilk: This is the secret ingredient!
 It helps produce moist, tender donuts.
-If you can't source buttermilk, substitute with sour cream or even Greek yogurt (unflavoured).
+If you can't source buttermilk, substitute it with sour cream or even Greek yogurt (unflavoured).
 You could also make your own by combining milk with either lemon juice or vinegar.

-- Baking Powder - this acts as our leavening agent and will help our blueberry cake donuts rise.
+- Baking Powder: this acts as our leavening agent and will help the donuts rise.

-- Powdered sugar (icing sugar) - I've opted for pure powdered sugar - this makes the glorious glaze that complements the donuts perfectly!
+- Powdered sugar (icing sugar): I've opted for pure powdered sugar, which makes the glorious glaze that perfectly complements the donuts!

-- Vanilla Extract - a splash of this ingredient gives our glaze added sweetness and aroma.
+- Vanilla Extract (not pictured): a splash of this ingredient gives our glaze added sweetness and aroma.

 How to make blueberry cake donuts